-Collection of delinquent taxes and fees.
-787
+811 Collection of delinquent taxes and fees.

-The city council, by ordinance, may provide generally for the collection of delinquent taxes, 788 fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by 789 790 whatever reasonable means as are not precluded by law.
-This shall include providing for the dates when the taxes or fees are due; late penalties or interest; issuance and execution of fi. fas.; creation and priority of liens; making delinquent taxes and fees personal debts of the persons required to pay the taxes or fees imposed; revoking city permits for failure to pay any city taxes or fees; and providing for the assignment or transfer of tax executions.
+The city council, by ordinance, may provide generally for the collection of delinquent taxes, fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by whatever reasonable means as are not precluded by law.
+This shall include providing for the dates when the taxes or fees are due; late penalties or interest; issuance and execution of fi.fas; creation and priority of liens; making delinquent taxes and fees personal debts of the persons required to pay the taxes or fees imposed; revoking city permits for failure to pay any city taxes or fees; and providing for the assignment or transfer of tax executions.

-General obligation bonds.

-The city council shall have the power to issue bonds for the purpose of raising revenue to carry out any project, program, or venture authorized under this charter or the laws of this state.
-Such bonding authority shall be exercised in accordance with the laws governing bond issuance by municipalities in effect at the time such issue is undertaken.

-Revenue bonds.

-Revenue bonds may be issued by the city council as state law now or hereafter provides.

-Such bonds are to be paid out of any revenue produced by the project, program, or venture for which they were issued.

-Short-term loans.

-The city may obtain short-term loans and shall repay such loans not later than December 31 of each year, unless otherwise provided by law.

-811 Lease-purchase contracts.

-The city may enter into multiyear lease, purchase, or lease-purchase contracts for the acquisition of goods, materials, real and personal property, services, and supplies, provided that the contract terminates without further obligation on the part of the municipality at the close of the calendar year in which it was executed and at the close of each succeeding calendar year for which it may be renewed.
-Contracts shall be executed in accordance with the requirements of Code Section 36-60-13 of the O.C.G.A. or such other applicable laws as are or may hereafter be enacted.
+819 SECTION 6.19.
+820 General obligation bonds.
+821 822 The city council shall have the power to issue bonds for the purpose of raising revenue to 823 carry out any project, program, or venture authorized under this charter or the laws of the 824 state.
+Such bonding authority shall be exercised in accordance with the laws governing bond 825 issuance by municipalities in effect at the time said issue is undertaken.
+826 SECTION 6.20.
+827 Revenue bonds.
+828 Revenue bonds may be issued by the city council as state law now or hereafter provides.
+829 Such bonds are to be paid out of any revenue produced by the project, program, or venture 830 for which they were issued.
+831 SECTION 6.21.
+832 Short-term loans.
+833 The city may obtain short-term loans and must repay such loans not later than December 31 834 of each year, unless otherwise provided by law.
+835 SECTION 6.22.
+836 Lease-purchase contracts.
+837 The city may enter into multiyear lease, purchase, or lease-purchase contracts for the 838 acquisition of goods, materials, real and personal property, services, and supplies, provided 839 that the contract terminates without further obligation on the part of the municipality at the 840 close of the calendar year in which it was executed and at the close of each succeeding 841 calendar year for which it may be renewed.
+Contracts must be executed in accordance with 842 the requirements of Code Section 36-60-13 of the O.C.G.A., or other such applicable laws 843 as are or may hereafter be enacted.
+844 SECTION 6.23.
+845 Fiscal year.
+846 The city council shall set the fiscal year by ordinance.
+This fiscal year shall constitute the 8/17 budget year and the year for financial accounting and reporting of each and every office department, agency, and activity of the city government unless otherwise provided by state or federal law.